 It is now March, which means it’s time for the third article in our series on the Twelve Steps.
 Step Three is often lumped together with Step One and Step Two as one of the primary steps that must be taken before we can move forward and begin taking action to solidify our recovery.
 It is especially linked to Step Two, as both maintain a focus on spirituality.
 All three of these first steps are also very much geared toward letting go of our self-will and learning to accept that we are powerless on our own.

 While these first three steps may be thematically linked, Step Three stands out in a great many ways.
 The corresponding chapter in Twelve Steps and Twelve Traditions notes that the first two steps require a great deal of reflection, leading to important realizations about ourselves.
 In Step Three, we begin making a move toward real action.
-We have developed the necessary faith and willingness to begin our true work in recovery.
+We have developed the necessary faith and willingness to begin our true work in 12 steps recovery program.
 We can now open doors that have remained shut for quite some time.
-And we can rejoice, because upon opening these doors we will often find that we had no reason to fear what was behind them.
+And we can rejoice because upon opening these doors we will often find that we had no reason to fear what was behind them.
 Step Three is when we will begin to truly feel a new freedom and a new happiness.

 Of course, it isn’t always so simple.
 There are some potential complications that will stand in the way of completing this step, at least for some people.
 You must be absolutely positive in your convictions that you have fully taken Steps One and Two, or the benefits of Step Three may be lost on you.
 More importantly, however, you must understand what it really means to give up your self-will, and you must be willing to accept that your work in this regard is only just beginning.